 Communication planning is the process of laying out how communication will take place between team members and stakeholders, whether it be on a project, in an organization or both.
 In other words, managers use a communication plan to create a formal process for sharing information.

-This includes creating systems of communication and an order of operations to follow.
+This includes creating systems of communication and order of operations to follow.
 This can sound dry, but it is ultimately a creative process and should be treated as such.

 What Is the Purpose of a Communication Plan?